Queer Botany

 Nominated for a MullenLowe NOVA Award, the Spatial Practices Prize, and The Steve Lumby Drawing Prize

-Queer Botany is a tour with a series of outdoor interpretive displays that tell stories about plants from marginalised perspectives.
+Queer Botany at Walthamstow Marshes is a tour with a series of outdoor interpretive displays that tell stories about plants from marginalised perspectives.
 The focus is on such site-specific wild plants as the dog rose, horse chestnut, coppiced willow and yellow flag.
 Participants can either learn about them on the project website, find the displays on their own, or be part of a guided tour at the Walthamstow Marshes, northeast London.

 The primary audience is the 18-30-year-old east London LGBTQ+ community, interested in environmental issues.
 The project emerges from the theoretical lens of queer ecology, which brings together queer theory and eco-criticism.
 A queer ecological perspective can help displace the dualities that are perceived to exist in culture and nature, preferring instead to insist on multiplicity and diversity.
 The aims are to share marginalised perspectives, support more diverse representations about the environment and outdoors and affirm connections between queerness and nature.